-UM Reports 184 COVID-19 Cases in First Week of Fall Semester - HottyToddy.com
+UM Reports 184 COVID-19 Cases in First Week of Fall Semester

 The University of Mississippi is reporting 184 new cases in the last seven days, bringing its total to 345.
 The first day of classes for the fall semester was Monday.

-Since many students are here in Oxford but live elsewhere, those positive cases are often reported to their hometown and state, so it is unclear how many of UM’s cases are included in the MSDH’s reported cases for Lafayette County.
+Since many students are here in Oxford but live elsewhere, those positive cases are often reported to their hometown and state so it is unclear how many of UM’s cases are included in the MSDH’s reported cases for Lafayette County.

-Most of UM’s positive cases, 147, are students, with the rest being among faculty and staff.
+Most of UM’s positive cases, 147, are students with the rest being among faculty and staff.

-There are 53 students currenlty in quarantine housing on campus and 16 are in isolation housing.
+There are 53 students in quarantine housing on campus and 16 are in isolation housing.

 Lafayette County School District has reported 10 cases of COVID-19, nine of which are teachers.
 The district quarantined the entire fourth-grade class last week after three fourth-grade teachers tested positive.